idf_component.yml

 Local Directory Dependencies

-If you work on a component that is not yet published to the ESP Component Registry, you can add it as a dependency from a local directory.
-To specify a local dependency, at least one of the following attributes should be specified:
+If you are working on a component that is not yet published to the ESP Component Registry, you can add it as a dependency from a local directory.
+To specify a local dependency, at least one of the following attributes must be provided:

 path